nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 <details>
 <summary><strong>Business Problem</strong></summary>

-Finance and Procurement teams need a trusted, auditable view of spend across suppliers, departments and cost categories.
-Without a governed model, reporting becomes fragmented, budget variance is unclear, and access control becomes a compliance risk.
+Finance and Procurement teams need a trusted, auditable view of spend — by supplier, department and cost category.
+Without a governed model, reporting becomes fragmented, budget variance is unclear, and access control becomes a risk.

-This solution replaces ad-hoc reporting with a structured semantic model, clearly defined measures, role-based access and documented governance — so teams can independently explore spending patterns with confidence in the numbers.
+This solution replaces ad-hoc reporting with one structured semantic model, clear measures, role-based access, and documented governance.
+Teams can explore spend on their own, with confidence in the numbers.

 **The solution supports three levels of decision-making:**
 - **Monitor** — are we on budget, and where is spend moving?
-- **Identify risk** — which suppliers, contracts or purchasing behaviours require attention?
+- **Identify risk** — which suppliers, contracts or purchasing behaviours need attention?
 - **Govern** — are purchases compliant with procurement controls and access policies?

-*Future decision-support extension: the governed semantic model built here could serve as the foundation for supplier risk scoring — combining existing concentration, contract-expiry, PO-coverage and budget-variance measures into a single risk indicator — not yet built in this portfolio version.*
+*Possible future extension: the governed semantic model here could support supplier risk scoring — combining existing concentration, contract-expiry, PO-coverage and budget-variance measures into one risk indicator.
+Not built yet in this portfolio version.*

 </details>

 <details>
 <summary><strong>Data Layer — Fabric Warehouse</strong></summary>

-Source data is processed through a governed SQL layer in Fabric before it ever reaches the semantic model — not loaded straight from CSV into Power BI.
+Source data passes through a governed SQL layer in Fabric before it reaches the semantic model.
+It is not loaded straight from CSV into Power BI.

-**Why a Warehouse, not a Lakehouse:** the Lakehouse SQL analytics endpoint provides a read-only SQL surface over Delta tables — it does support creating views, functions and stored procedures, but not data modification (`INSERT`/`UPDATE`/`DELETE`) or table DDL (`CREATE`/`ALTER`/`DROP TABLE`).
-This project uses a Warehouse because the governed loading process requires persisted relational tables and T-SQL-based validation/quarantine logic, which only the Warehouse supports.
+**Why a Warehouse, not a Lakehouse:** the Lakehouse SQL analytics endpoint is read-only.
+It can create views, functions and stored procedures, but not change data (`INSERT`/`UPDATE`/`DELETE`) or change table structure (`CREATE`/`ALTER`/`DROP TABLE`).
+This project needs both, so it uses a Warehouse.

 **Staging and curated schemas:**
-- `stg` holds the raw extract exactly as it arrives — as text, unvalidated.
+- `stg` holds the raw data exactly as it arrives — as text, unchecked.
 Nothing downstream reads from it directly.
-- `curated` is the governed layer — typed, keyed, validated — and the only schema the semantic model connects to.
+- `curated` is the governed layer — typed, keyed, checked.
+Only this layer connects to the semantic model.

 **What the SQL layer does:**
-- **`fn_ContractStatus`** — a parameterised inline table-valued function classifying suppliers as Secure, Near Expiry or Inactive as of any given date, rather than a fixed calculated column baked to one date
+- **`fn_ContractStatus`** — a parameterised function that classifies each supplier as Secure, Near Expiry or Inactive, as of any date you give it.
+Not a fixed column locked to one date.
-- **`usp_LoadFactSpend`** — validates and casts staged data, quarantining rows that fail type conversion or reference an unknown dimension key into a `Fact_Spend_Exceptions` table with a specific reason, rather than silently dropping or silently loading invalid data
+- **`usp_LoadFactSpend`** — checks and converts staged data.
+Rows that fail — wrong type, or an unknown key — go to a `Fact_Spend_Exceptions` table with a reason.
+Nothing is silently dropped or silently loaded.
 - **Declared, unenforced keys** — `PRIMARY KEY`/`FOREIGN KEY ...
-NOT ENFORCED` constraints document intended relational integrity and model structure, even though Fabric Warehouse doesn't validate them at write time
+NOT ENFORCED` constraints record the intended structure of the model.
+Fabric Warehouse does not check them at write time, but they still document how the tables relate.

-**Tested, not just built:** the quarantine logic was verified by deliberately inserting a row with an invalid date and an unknown supplier key — it was correctly caught and routed to the exceptions table, with the curated fact table unaffected.
+**Tested, not just built:** the quarantine logic was checked by deliberately adding a row with a bad date and an unknown supplier key.
+It was caught correctly and routed to the exceptions table.
+The main fact table was not affected.

 <pre>
 stg (raw, unvalidated)